Killarney, Ontario: Best Things to Do – Top Picks

 Planning Your Itinerary and Trip Preparation

 Start by mapping out your trip in advance.
 Decide which activities you want to prioritize, whether it’s hiking, canoeing, or simply soaking in the views.
 Booking campsites early is crucial, especially during peak seasons.
-Use the Ontario Parks’ online system to secure your spot16.
+Use the Ontario Parks’ online system to secure your spot.

 Pack smart for your adventure.
 Bring layers for changing weather, sturdy footwear for trails, and a reliable map for navigation.
 Don’t forget essentials like water, snacks, and a first-aid kit.
 Planning ahead ensures you’re ready for anything.